Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 - deliver a reasoned award.

 In exercising these powers, arbitrators are obliged to adhere to the principles of natural justice.
 They must give both parties proper notice of hearing and equal opportunity to present their case.
 They should not act partially or unfairly, or with particular interest towards the appointing party.
-Their conclusions should be based on material provided by the parties and not on personal knowledge.
+Their conclusions should be based on material provided by the parties and not on personal knowledge and must relate only to those issues which the parties have submitted to arbitration.

 Are arbitrators immune from liability?